pmean/build-website/text/99/diagnostic-99.md

 ![](../../../web/images/99/diagnostic-9912.gif)

 You might recognize D as the diagnostic odds ratio.
-The variable S is a bit harder to visualize, but you can rewrite it as
+The variable S is a bit harder to visualize
+- but you can rewrite it as

 ![](../../../web/images/99/diagnostic-9913.gif)